The Startup Accelerator FAQsAll your questions should be answered here.

 If you aren’t enjoying your job or you’re struggling to figure out your right direction, it can be easy to feel that you’ve got a problem or that you’ve failed in some way.
 There is nothing wrong with you – but there is a lot wrong with the world of work.

-By joining this Tribe you are becoming an early adopter of a new way of working.
+By joining this group you are becoming an early adopter of a new way of working.
 Building a career on your own terms is hard – don’t make it any harder by feeling like you’ve failed because you want to do something different.
 You haven’t – you’re a pioneer.

 This is a revolution and it’s exciting to be alive (and building a career) at a time of so much change.
 There are a lot of us who feel this way and these are some of the principles we use to keep us strong on our respective journeys…

-26 PRINCIPLES FOR THE TRIBE:
+26 PRINCIPLES FOR THE ACCELERATOR:

 - BUILD REAL RELATIONSHIPS: Authentically connect with people who share your values & help each other along.